 - A premium tax credit is a type of subsidy that can help lower your monthly premiums, if you’re eligible.
 You can choose to have the credit paid directly to your health insurance provider to be applied toward your premium,2 or you can claim your premium amount when you file your income tax return.3

 - A cost-sharing reduction (CSR), also called “extra savings,” is a type of subsidy that can help lower your out-of-pocket costs, including deductibles, copayments, and coinsurance.
 If you qualify, you have to enroll in a Silver plan to get the extra savings.

-The national average for premiums after subsidies is $143.
-The national average without premium subsidies is $612.
 You can check your eligibility for these subsidies online.

 COBRA (Consolidated Omnibus Budget Reconciliation Act) is a way to retain your employer-based health insurance after losing, or leaving, a job.
 This coverage can last up to 3 years, but you will be responsible for the total amount of your coverage.
 This means you will have to pay your regular premium, plus the amount your company was previously providing.
-Because of the expense, COBRA is not an ideal form of health insurance for unemployed individuals who are dealing with limited finances.
+Because of the expense, COBRA is generally not an ideal form of health insurance for unemployed individuals who are dealing with limited finances.